nicholasgonzalez1/Gun_Violence_Analysis/README.md

 # Statement below calculates percent decrease in WCSS for each additional cluster
 inertias = -100 * np.diff((inertias[1:] - np.repeat(start, len(inertias[1:])))/np.repeat(start, len(inertias[1:])))

-# We select the first number of clusters which is less than a pre-specified threshold pct_change
+# I select the first number of clusters which is less than a pre-specified threshold pct_change
 n_clusters = np.argwhere(inertias < pct_change)[0][0]
-n_clusters = n_clusters + 3  # We add a three to account for index changes in NumPy functions
+n_clusters = n_clusters + 3  # I add a 3 to account for index changes in NumPy functions
 ```